-There were quite a few changes to bike and equipment sponsors in 2019, but it's much quieter this year with fewer big changes.
-The biggest news is Movistar ending its long partnership with Campagnolo and switching to SRAM groupsets along with Zipp wheels - that brings SRAM's team sponsorship up to two as it continues to support Trek-Segafredo.
+We'll be taking a look at the bike brands, the groupsets and the wheels.
+The biggest equipment news this year is Movistar ending its long partnership with Campagnolo and switching to SRAM groupsets and Zipp wheels.
+That brings SRAM's team sponsorship up to two as it continues to support Trek-Segafredo.

 Classy Italian brand Wilier returns to the WorldTour by taking over from Argon 18 as bike supplier to Astana.
-The team will continue to use Corima wheels, the only team to use the French designed wheels.
+The team will continue to use Corima wheels, the only team to use the French brand.

-Canyon now only sponsors one WorldTour team with Katusha disappearing, taken over by the Israel Cycling Academy pro conti team from last year to form Israel Start-Up Nation.
-They’ll ride Factor Bikes, the once British bike brand that has supplied AG2R in the past.
+Speaking of Canyon, it now only sponsors one WorldTour team – Movistar –with Katusha disappearing, taken over by the Israel Cycling Academy Pro Conti team from last year to form Israel Start-Up Nation.
+They ride Factor Bikes, the once British bike brand that supplied AG2R in the past.
 The other team in the Tour de France that Canyon sponsors is Arkéa Samsic, which races as a wild card.

-The groupset war, well more of a skirmish than an all-out battle, continues to be dominated by Shimano.
-It provides 14 teams this season, some sponsorship deals that mean the team also has to use Shimano wheels and sometimes PRO components, and in other cases, the team will buy the groupset and then are free to use cranks and wheels from other brands.
+The groupset war – well, more of a skirmish – continues to be dominated by Shimano.
+It provides 14 WorldTeams this season, some sponsorship deals that mean the team also has to use Shimano wheels and sometimes PRO components, and in other cases, the team will buy the groupset and then are free to use chainsets and wheels from other brands.

-We’ll keep an eye on the number of teams and riders using disc brakes as the season unfolds.
-Team Ineos is the big exception here, so far showing no interest in even trialling disc brakes at lower lever races.
+Team Ineos is a big exception here, so far showing no interest in even trialling disc brakes at lower lever races.

 The French team sticks with Eddy Merckx bikes, which it changed to last year from the Factor Bikes it was previously racing.
 The groupset is now Shimano Dura-Ace Di2 rather than the Campagnolo Record EPS of last year, but they’re still using Rotor cranks and Mavic wheels.